Top 10 Jobs for Retired Nurses

 Retirement: It’s a huge accomplishment that you’ve probably been looking forward to for years.
 It’s finally up to you how to spend your time, whether that’s with your grandkids, in the garden, or traveling around the world.

 But maybe you’ve also thought about keeping busy with work just a bit — this time on your terms.
-You might miss being around fellow nurses.
+Those retirement gifts you received might make you miss being around fellow nurses.
 You might want a bit of spending money.
 If you haven’t thought about jobs for retired nurses until now, we have some ideas for you.

 10 Best Jobs for Retired Nurses

 If you’re considering working after retiring from nursing but aren’t sure what you could do, think about what fits best with your new lifestyle.
-You can work full-time, part-time, or seasonal jobs that utilize your nursing skills.
+You can work remote jobs, part-time jobs, or seasonal jobs that use your nursing skills.
 You could also make yourself available for on-call or temporary assignments.
 You might even think about starting a business.
 Here are our picks for the top 10 best jobs for retired nurses.

 10. Care Clinic Nurse

-Communities and local pharmacies have onsite clinics to administer flu shots or to check patients with minor health concerns or questions.
+Communities, local pharmacies, and urgent care facilities have onsite clinics to administer flu shots or to check patients with minor health concerns or questions.
 You’ll also find telehealth services where you can consult with patients via phone or video conferencing.
 You can help them directly or be a triage source to ensure they go to an ER if necessary.

 8. First Aid/CPR Instructor